-It is anticipated that the architecture may employ some of the existing incremental learning algorithms on timeseries data such as [24].
+It is anticipated that the architecture may employ some of the existing incremental learning algorithms on time-series data such as [24].
 In traditional neural networks such as the back-propagation neural networks, the network has to be trained with a stream of data samples for a number of iterations in order to predict what the next data sample in the stream is.
 When new data samples come in, the network has to be re-trained with the original set of data samples plus the new data samples in order to ensure accurate predictions.
 In contrast, the incremental learning algorithm allows the network to be trained incrementally using the new data samples together with a fixed-sized metadata or "hypothesis".
 The outcome of the training is a renewed hypothesis and it can be used for the next training.
 This model can be applied to the first approach as mentioned above: The summary to be sent from the peers regularly is the hypothesis resulted from incremental training with availability and usage data obtained since the last training at the peer side.
 The past experience "hypothesis" or metadata of each candidate peer is to be stored persistently at the consumer side across multiple streaming sessions.
 However, there must be a limit on the number of peers with which the past experience can be stored.
 The size of the hypothesis, its update interval and the prediction accuracy are open issues.
 On the other hand, the second approach is even more challenging as it has to deal with availability data resulted from polls (trial connection attempts) occurred irregularly over the time series.
 Although the perceived data can be grouped and expressed in terms of some interpolated and accumulated statistics as a function of poll rate over a time period, the accuracy of the statistics itself is difficult to be consistent along the time line.
 It is impossible for DeMSI to maintain a consistent poll rate over a time period as there are too many candidates to be polled.
 In addition, the consumer may bring the DeMSI offline at any time.
 Therefore, the second approach is unlikely to be of consideration.

-5.2 Publishing of New Contents to Peers
+5.3.
+Publishing of new contents to peers

 We have discussed the storage strategy of DeMSI in this paper.
 However, it cannot be considered complete without the content publishing and re-distribution processes.
 It can be very costly if a new content is published to the peers from a single source such as the content provider itself.
 A more scalable and cost effective solution is to employ a power-law approach: The content provider first publishes the content in blocks of segments to an initial set of peers.
 Then those peers are scheduled to do the re-distribution work on behalf of the content provider.
 Each peer that receives the re-distribution is scheduled to re-distribute the new segments again in different combinations to its local peers subsequently.
 Such a decentralized approach has to face with the challenge of making sure every single peer that comes online at a later time can be synchronized with the new content.
-Another challenge is to ensure evenness of the re-distributions such that the peers in a local community are not biased to offer a particular range of segments to be offered by a local collection of peers.
+Another challenge is to ensure evenness of the re-distributions such that the peers in a local community are not biased to offer a particular range of segments of the content.
+The re-distribution strategy must ensure some degree of redundancy or overlap in the range of segments to be offered by a local collection of peers.

-5.3 Incentive Model
+5.4.
+Incentive model